gavalierm/btbm-tally/README.md

 ## TALLY
 This project starts as Custom tally light for ATEM many years ago.
 Using ESP-8266 as Websocket client with RGB shield on.
-With Node.js websocket server and arbiter for ATEM protocol (based on https://github.com/nrkno/sofie-atem-connection)
+With Node.js websocket server as arbiter for ATEM protocol (based on https://github.com/nrkno/sofie-atem-connection)
 So i try to keep this feature in this project too and combine it with BLE.
 Tally messages is described in PROTOCOL (custom part RGB tally).
 Many fancy features out there!

-Mote: I combined tally messaging to CCU protocol using custom not used part.
+Note: I combined tally messaging with the official CCU protocol using custom unused groups (128,129).
 Yes it can be done by separate topic, because is just read only, but i like to have just one protocol.

 Tip: The brigtness of tally can be changed by official TALLY command.
 So ...

 ## How It Works
 - ESP boots up with Wifi, BLE, MQTT, and RGB led components
-- ESP tries to establish the WIFI connection; if it fails, ESP shuts down (the SSID and PASSCODE can be hardcoded in sdkconfig.defaults or using idf.py Menuconfig)
+- ESP tries to establish the WIFI connection.
+-- if it fails, ESP shuts down (the SSID and PASSCODE can be hardcoded in sdkconfig.defaults or using idf.py Menuconfig)
-- ESP tries to establish MQTT connection; if it fails, ESP shuts down (the MQTT host can be hardcoded in sdkconfig.defaults or using idf.py Menuconfig)
+- ESP tries to establish MQTT connection
+-- if it fails, ESP shuts down (the MQTT host can be hardcoded in sdkconfig.defaults or using idf.py Menuconfig)
 - Now, we have the essential part done.
 Without wifi and mqtt, we cannot establish a BLE connection because BLE needs more things to do (see BLE part)
+- Now tally ligts starts working, because Wifi and MQTT is ready, you can use it as TALLY only BLE is not essential.
-- ESP starts scanning and finds the Blackmagic camera (0x1800 SVC id); if found, MQTT will be notified (at this moment, you need to have at least one MQTT client reading the topic to see the camera list)
+- ESP starts scanning and finds the Blackmagic camera (0x1800 SVC id) -- if found, MQTT will be notified (at this moment, you need to have at least one MQTT client reading the topic to see the camera list)
 - ESP scanning stops and waits for MQTT message indicating which camera you want to connect to
 - ESP receives the address from MQTT and performs a connection
-- CAMERA will respond with PASSKEY if this is the very first attempt.
-If not and devices are bonded, just accept the connection
+- CAMERA will respond with PASSKEY if this is the very first attempt -- If not and devices are bonded, just accept the connection
-- ESP will notify MQTT with the status code "Need pass" and will wait 30s (this is the camera waiting time and cannot be increased)
+- ESP will notify MQTT with the status code "Need pass" and will wait 30s -- (this is the camera waiting time and cannot be increased)
 - ESP will wait for MQTT response with a 6-digit passcode
-- CAMERA waits for a response, checks the passkey, and accepts the connection; if the passkey is wrong, BLE will stop, and you need to start the connect procedure again
+- CAMERA waits for a response, checks the passkey, and accepts the connection -- if the passkey is wrong, BLE will stop, and you need to start the connect procedure again
 - Now, we have everything set
 - CAMERA starts sending CCU, TIMECODE, and THICK data to ESP, and ESP will forward this data to MQTT
 - Your client app needs to read the RAW buffer and do what is needed (like converting to human speech)